This post contains affiliate links.

 Tasmanian Purple Garlic

 Tasmanian Purple garlic is an Australian hardneck garlic variety known for its striking purple bulbs and mild, slightly sweet flavor.
 It has medium-sized cloves that are easy to peel.
-This garlic is versatile and can be used in a variety of dishes, including stir-fries, roasted vegetables, salad dressings, and marinades.
-It retains its flavor well when cooked, so it’s a great choice for recipes that call for garlic to be cooked for longer periods.
+This garlic, like so many others, can really be used in most recipes: stir-fries, roasted vegetables, salad dressings, marinades, etc. It retains its flavor well when cooked, so itโ€™s a great choice for recipes that call for garlic to be cooked for longer periods.

 Transylvanian Garlic